How are spinal cord injury exercises different from other exercises?

 Exercise is essential for recovery because it reteaches your body how to move again.

-Task-specific training and lots of repetitions will stimulate neuroplasticity, axonal sprouting, and circuit reconstruction.
+Task-specific training and lots of repetitions will stimulate axonal sprouting and circuit reconstruction.

 In other words, the more you exercise, the greater your chances are of improving mobility.